Laleh-S/pac-man-game/README.md

 Link to the project: https://laleh-s.github.io/GA-Project-1

 ## Overview
-In this project I had three weeks to build a grid base game using JavaScript, HTML and CSS.
+In this project I had three weeks to build a grid based game using JavaScript, HTML and CSS.
 I was given a list of games to choose from.
 After going through the options, I decided to choose Pac-Man.
 Pac-Man, originally called Puck Man in Japan, is a 1980 maze action video game.

 **How it works:**
 Pac-Man moves around a maze and eats all the dots inside while avoiding four  ghosts.
 When Pac-Man eats the large flashing dots the ghosts temporarily turn blue, which allow Pac-Man to eat them for bonus.
 The Ghosts also have the ability to catch Pac-Man which results in Pac-Man losing life and ending the game.